dbosoft/YaNco/README.md

 ---------------------------|---------------------------|
 [![NuGet stable](https://img.shields.io/nuget/v/Dbosoft.YaNco.svg?style=flat-square)](https://www.nuget.org/packages/Dbosoft.YaNco) | [![NuGet pre](https://img.shields.io/nuget/vpre/Dbosoft.YaNco.svg?style=flat-square)](https://www.nuget.org/packages/Dbosoft.YaNco)

+# This the README for version v4!
+The readme for current release v5 can be found here: https://github.com/dbosoft/YaNco
+Version v4 is on maintenance, which means that new features will only be added at customer request and for security reasons.
+YaNco v4 EOL is scheduled for 31.12.2025.
+After this date we will only provide support to customers with active developer subscriptions!

 ## Description

 This library provides an alternative SAP .NET Connector based on the _SAP NetWeaver RFC Library_.